superzeldalink/debian10-vlsi-aio-suite/README.md

-# debian10-rtl-suite Docker Image
+# debian10-vlsi-aio-suite Docker Image

-This repository contains a Docker image generation script for creating a Debian 10-based Docker image that includes various tools commonly used in RTL (Register-Transfer Level) design.
-Please note that this repository only provides the script to generate the Docker image, and you will need to download, install, and generate the required RTL design tools yourself.
-After obtaining these tools, you can create a tar.gz archive to be used in the Docker image.
+This repository contains a Docker image generation script for creating a Debian 10-based Docker image that includes various tools commonly used in VLSI (frontend + backend) design.
+Please note that this repository only provides the script to generate the Docker image, and you will need to download, install, and generate the required tools yourself.
+After obtaining these tools, you can create a tgz archive to be used in the Docker image.

-## Included RTL Design Tools
+## Included VLSI Tools

-The Debian 10-based Docker image generated using this script includes the following RTL design tools:
+The Debian 10-based Docker image generated using this script includes the following VLSI tools:

-1. **Quartus Prime + QuestaSim (quartus_22.1std.tar.gz)**
+1. **Quartus Prime + QuestaSim (quartus_22.1std.tgz)**
   - Version: 22.1std
   - Load Module Command: `module load quartus/22.1std`

-2. **Quartus II + ModelSim (quartus_13.tar.gz)**
+2. **Quartus II + ModelSim (quartus_13.tgz)**
   - Version: 13.0sp1
   - Load Module Command: `module load quartus/13.0sp1`

-3. **Vivado ML Standard Edition (vivado.tar.gz)**
+3. **Vivado ML Standard Edition (vivado.tgz)**
   - Version: 2023.1
   - Load Module Command: `module load vivado`